Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Interoperability in Blockchain

 \subsubsection{Ark}

 Ark \cite{ark, ark_webpage} aims to simplify the creation of blockchains by providing easily customisable blockchains and reducing deployment time and programming complexity.
 Ark was developed to overcome the blockchain trilemma and to support interoperability and sustainability.
 Ark tries to achieve these objectives by enabling interoperability and using SmartBridge to connect other blockchains, such as Bitcoin and Ethereum.
-SmartBridge supports two kinds of communication: It can connect Ark with blockchains built on Ark's core technology (common consensus protocol), and it can connect blockchains outside Ark (different consensus protocols).
-The former is a protocol-specific SmartBridge, and the latter is a protocol-agnostic SmartBridge.
-Blockchains built on Ark core are called bridgechains and enable entities to share information.
-A SmarBridge mechanism called Ark Contract Execution Services (ACES) enables the communication between Ark and other blockchains.
+SmartBridge supports two types of communication: it can connect Ark with blockchains built on Ark's core technology (common consensus protocol) and it can connect blockchains outside Ark (different consensus protocols).
+The former is a protocol-specific SmartBridge, whereas the latter is a protocol-agnostic SmartBridge.
+Blockchains built on Ark core are called bridgechains, which enable entities to share information.
+A SmartBridge mechanism called Ark Contract Execution Services (ACES) enables communication between Ark and other blockchains.
 It uses a special data section called \textit{vendor field} and a set of \textit{encoded listeners} to process this data.
-Ark’s mainnet remains at the centre to which SmartBridge connect with other blockchains.
-SmartBridge can offload the complex operations from the mainnet and push the results back to the Ark, similar to the side chain process.
+Ark’s mainnet remains at the centre to which SmartBridge connects with other blockchains.
+SmartBridge can offload complex operations from the mainnet and push the results back to Ark, similar to the side-chain process.
 Ark provides an easily customisable blockchain SDK that can clone Ark’s mainnet and support developers with multiple programming language options.
-Ark uses a modified version of Delegated Proof of Stake (DPoS) as the consensus protocol.
+Ark uses a modified version of the Delegated Proof of Stake (DPoS) as the consensus protocol.